St Lawrence, York

 - More Info

 St Lawrence Parish Church is home to a growing congregation of all ages and many backgrounds, worshipping on a site used for Christian worship for perhaps 1,000 years.
-Some church members have lived in the parish all their lives - at the same time, the church welcomes large numbers of students, many of whom live very nearby.
+The parish of approximately 8,500 lies to the east of York, between the medieval City walls and the University of York's campus.
+Some church members have lived in or around the parish all their lives - at the same time, the church welcomes large numbers of students, many of whom live very nearby.

-There is a great deal of other activity happening at the church - including bellringing, choral singing, the over-60s social club, talks, concerts - and tai chi...
+There is a great deal of other activity happening at the church - including bellringing, the youth club, choral singing, the over-60s 'Darby & Joan' social club, bingo, the luncheon club, lectures, and concerts.

-Whether you're an interested student, a resident parishioner, or from another part of York and looking for a good church home - or wondering if you should be - please do come along to a service one Sunday soon.
-If you are just visiting York, come and say hello - you would be very welcome.
+Whether you are an interested student, a resident parishioner, or from another part of York and looking for a good church home - or wondering if you should be - please do come along to a service one Sunday soon.
+If you are just visiting York, come and say hello - you will be made very welcome.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.